vuxcode/pr1-project-MG-100/time-report.md

 - 2025-05-14 (About 40 minutes in the workshop)
 1. Just changed some // texts and moved a few functions at the bottom but not where they are being called
+2. Shortly after changed a few texts again.
+I want it saved and uploaded to github before the workshop time ends so I can continue at home